 5. Where to stay while travelling in Pakistan

 Pakistan Tourism Development Corporation has a number of guest houses around the country.
 An exhaustive list of locations is available on PTDC.

 These guest houses provide secure premises and trained staff at quite reasonable restaurants.
 Most of these locations have restaurants on the premises where local and continental food is available.

 A number of youth hostels provide accommodation exclusively to foreigners.
 The rates are quite reasonable ranging from Rs.3000 ( $30 a day).
 Accommodation cheap than this is also available in bigger and smaller cities.
 It is recommended to stay in reputable hotels to avoid unwanted situations.

-Second and more reasonable option to book a private guest house.
+The second and more reasonable option is to book a private guest house.
 You can find a number of guest houses across the country.